Kinark/Materialize-stepper/README.md

 If the input is not valid, the icon will turn red until user click proceed again (or press enter).

-In the last step, if a callback is not defined (we'll talk about it later), the form will be submited, and you can define the method and the action of it through two attributes in the principal ul:
+In the last step, if a callback is not defined (we'll talk about it later), the form will be submited just like a real form, and you can define the method and the action of it through two attributes in the principal ul:

 ```html
 <ul class="stepper linear" data-method="GET" data-action="page.php">
 ```

-Which works just as the method and action of the default form we all know.

 ###Navigate

 There is three ways to navigate through steps.

-One is by clicking, if you are not using the linear class.
+First is by clicking, if you are not using the ".linear" class.
 The second way is by the buttons:

 ```html
 <!-- If you want the button to proceed, give it a .next-step class -->